Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Whoa.

-Even though this is my only instrument.
+even though this is my only instrument.

-Just in case Anne doesn't want to be named and didn't give her surname for a reason,
+Just in case Anne doesn't want to be named and didn't give her

 I'll say Anne P if that helps.

-your mum.
 Are you sure?
-Yeah.

 Are you 100% sure?
-Is the email jessismum

-Well, that could be.
+Well, it could be.

-Anne P, Jess's mum at hotmail.com.
+Jess's mum at Holmau.com.

-thank you very much, Anne, and great work
+So thank you very much, Anne, and great work with the flamenco guitarist, for starters.

-The work you did from there is also fantastic.
+And then the work you did from there is also fantastic.

-I'd also love to thank, finally for me, from Brown Hill in Victoria, Australia.
+I'd also love to thank finally for me from Brown Hill in Victoria, Australia.

-Beautiful hill.
+Beautiful Hill.

 A brown one.

-Yeah, don't ask any questions about what the hill's made of.
+Yeah, don't ask any questions about what the Hill's made of.

 It's just brown, okay?